FuelLabs/fuel-indexer/docs/src/getting-started/indexer-service-infrastructure.md

         --rate-limit-window-size <RATE_LIMIT_WINDOW_SIZE>
             Number of seconds over which to allow --rate-limit-rps.

+        --remove-data
+            When replacing an indexer, also remove the indexed data.

         --replace-indexer
             Whether to allow replacing an existing indexer.
 If not specified, an attempt to deploy